 As shown in research mentioned above, toughening up a child cannot make them tough.

-Being nurturing and supportive can.
+Being nurturing and supportive parents to our kids can.

 A firm and kind parent can raise a much stronger child than a mean and cruel parent can.